docker/docs/content/get-started/06_bind_mounts.md

    Save the file.

-2. Refresh the page in your web browser, and you should see the change reflected almost immediately.
+2. Refresh the page in your web browser, and you should see the change reflected almost immediately because of the bind mount.
+Nodemon detects the change and restarts the server.
 It might take a few seconds for the Node server to restart.
 If you get an error, try refreshing after a few seconds.

    ![Screenshot of updated label for Add button](images/updated-add-button.png)

 3. Feel free to make any other changes you'd like to make.
-Each time you make a change and save a file, the `nodemon` process restarts the app inside the container automatically.
+Each time you make a change and save a file, the change is reflected in the container because of the bind mount.
+When Nodemon detects a change, it restarts the app inside the container automatically.
 When you're done, stop the container and build your new image using: